Atomizing a page

 Use the arrow keys to move up and down, and hit Enter when the one you want is highlighted.
 Then type the closing

->, and Brackets will put in the closing tag for you.
+>, and Atom will put in the closing tag for you.

 Besides saving time typing tags, how will autocomplete help you?